For second-hand properties, the Property Transfer Tax in Canary Islands is set at 6.5%

 Keep reading as we offer insights for UK citizens to guide their decision-making of investing in Spain.

-What’s the property market like in Spain?
+What's the property market like when buying a holiday home in Spain?

 Despite prevailing economic uncertainties, key locations such as Costa Blanca, Costa Cálida, and Costa del Sol stand out as reliable investment havens.
 Given their prolonged tourist seasons, these regions are particularly enticing for those eyeing rental properties.